gabays/RiseAndFall/README.md

 All the data are already available in csv format ([3grams are here](https://github.com/gabays/RiseAndFall/blob/main/feats_tests_n3_k_5000.csv) and [stopwords are here](https://github.com/gabays/RiseAndFall/blob/main/feats_tests_n1_k_5000.csv)).
 But if needed you can recreate them.

-1. Extract the text from the xml
+1. Extract the text and the metadata from the xml

 ```console
 bash Make_corpus.bash